MicrosoftDocs/msix-docs/msix-src/app-installer/app-installer-security-features.md

 ![Internet Zone Error](./images/app-installer-zone-error.png)

-IT Professionals can add sites to the Restricted or Trusted Sites Zone, by use of the [policy-csp-internetexplorer](https://learn.microsoft.com/windows/client-management/mdm/policy-csp-internetexplorer).
+IT Professionals can add sites to the Restricted or Trusted Sites Zone by use of the [policy-csp-internetexplorer](https://learn.microsoft.com/windows/client-management/mdm/policy-csp-internetexplorer).
 If a URL appears in a zone that is blocked, the App Installer will block installation.